arjun9978/NarrativeNexus-Text-Analyzer-Summarizer-Topic-Modeller/README.md

 - **Advantages**: Fast, preserves original phrasing, deterministic
 - **Use Case**: When exact quotations are needed

-#### Abstractive Summarization (BART Transformer)
+#### Abstractive Summarization (T5 Transformer)
-- **Model**: `facebook/bart-large-cnn` (406 million parameters)
+- **Model**: `t5-base` (220 million parameters)
-- **Architecture**: Sequence-to-sequence transformer with bidirectional encoder and autoregressive decoder
+- **Architecture**: Text-to-Text Transfer Transformer (T5) - unified framework for all NLP tasks
-- **Pre-training**: Trained on CNN/DailyMail summarization dataset
+- **Pre-training**: Trained on C4 dataset with text-to-text paradigm for true generation
 - **Process**:
-  1. Tokenize input text with BART tokenizer
+  1. Prefix input with "summarize: " for task specification
-  2. Encode text through bidirectional transformer layers
+  2. Tokenize and encode through T5 encoder layers
-  3. Decode to generate new summary tokens autoregressively
+  3. Decode with sampling (temperature=0.7) for creative paraphrasing
-  4. Apply beam search for optimal summary generation
+  4. Use top-k and nucleus sampling for diverse outputs
-- **Advantages**: Generates fluent, human-like summaries; can paraphrase and compress information
+- **Advantages**: Generates truly paraphrased summaries with natural language variation; uses sampling for creative rewording
-- **Use Case**: When natural-sounding, paraphrased summaries are desired
+- **Use Case**: When you need genuinely different wording and creative summarization

-**Output**: Both summaries are returned together, allowing users to compare extractive (original sentences) and abstractive (paraphrased) versions.
+**Output**: Both summaries are returned together, allowing users to compare extractive (original key sentences) and abstractive (T5-generated paraphrased version).

 ### 2.6 API Architecture and User Interface